 That does get us away from “métro, boulot, dodo,” and even farther—away from our city, our country, our continent, our planet, and even our galaxy.
 Our tunnel vision of our pimples and warts gives us a distorted image of what the big picture really is.”

 “You mean things like life, our place on Earth, Earth’s place in the galaxy, and how the galaxy fits into the universe,” expands Galacti.

 “Yes.
 If we want big answers to big questions, then we need to start by bringing the big picture further into focus.”
 “So I should conclude my description of elementary particles,” Galacti finishes.

 This post is an excerpt from chapter 1.5-6 of Inventory of the Universe.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, The Forces Holding the Universe Together
+Please use the Social Network links just below to share this information from The Explanation, The Forces Holding the Universe Together